Jewelry Photography: How to Take Pictures of Jewelry

 How to photograph jewelry

-Once you’ve got your tools, it’s time to make some photo magic.
+Once you’ve got your tools, you can start making photo magic.
 Here are the steps you should be paying attention to when photographing your jewelry.

 Set up your table